 Replace lost or stolen number plates

-If one or both of your SA standard issued number plates have been lost or stolen, report it to the South Australia Police (SAPOL) and ask for a report number.
+If one or both of your SA standard set of number plates have been lost or stolen, report it to the South Australia Police (SAPOL) and ask for a report number.

 To make a report (including if your vehicle has been stolen too) call the police assistance line on 131 444 or attend a police station.

-If the plates have been reported as lost or stolen to the police, we recommend you change the plate number.
-Once it's added to police records, use of the same number can trigger false police alerts.
+• once it's added to police records, use of the same number can trigger false police alerts

 In person